felixlopz/hubrise-test-task/content/apps/synapsy/en/overview.md

 For more flexibility, data can be accessed from anywhere, on any device.

-Founded in 2005 as an EPOS software publisher, Synapsy is LNE certified, and therefore complies with the January 2018 French "anti-fraud" regulations.
+Founded in 2005 as an EPOS software publisher, Synapsy is LNE certified, and therefore complies with the 2018 French Anti-Fraud Act.

 ## Integration Features